iWinston/typeorm-plus/docs/select-query-builder.md

     .getMany();
 ```

-This query will return you users and print in the console sql it used to get those users.
+This query will return users and print the used sql statement to the console.

 ## Getting raw results

 There are two types of results you can get using select query builder: **entities** and **raw results**.
 Most of times you need to select real entities from your database, for example users.
-For this purpose you use `getOne` and `getMany` methods.
+For this purpose you use `getOne` and `getMany`.
-But sometimes you need to select some specific data, let's say *sum of all user photos*.
+But sometimes you need to select specific data, let's say the *sum of all user photos*.
-Such data is not entity, its called raw data.
+Such data is not a entity, its called raw data.
-To get raw data you use `getRawOne` and `getRawMany` methods.
+To get raw data you use `getRawOne` and `getRawMany`.
 Examples:

 ```typescript